Cypheros-de/AI-Assistant-for-Delphi/README.md

 - Your code is sent to the AI provider you configure.
 Review the privacy policy of your chosen provider before use.
 - Using **Ollama** keeps all data local — nothing leaves your machine.
-- When using the SFTP sync + VM approach, your source code only travels to your own VM — it never leaves your infrastructure.
+- When using the SFTP sync + VM approach, your source code only travels to your own VM and back — Claude Code has no access to your infrastructure or other source code (if configured correctly).
 - API keys are stored in the Windows registry under `HKCU\Software\Cypheros\CyAIAssistant` and are never transmitted anywhere other than the configured API endpoint.

 ---